Building a mobile app first-party data strategy

 AB test outputs: The single biggest challenge with running AB tests is getting reliable, measurable long-term change.

-Example: Advice given by Alex at Random Logic Games is to start with discrete, very different outcomes to increase the changes of measurable change.
+Example: Advice given by Alex at Random Logic Games is to start with discrete, very different outcomes to increase the chances of measurable change.

 Prioritize and focus: Dollar outcomes can bring clarity and drive priorities, this approach should be embraced as it will help give you clear ROI on your activities.